MacCampbell/ca-cryptic-sculpins/README.md

 /de-novo-git/ scripts for assembly of reference seqs.
 Corresponding data files are available at https://doi.org/10.25338/B86Q0K in de-novo-dryad.tar.gz

-/additional-analysis-scripts/ scripts for additional analyses
+/additional-analysis-scripts/ scripts for additional analyses (J. Baumsteiger)